Quick Facts - MA in Counseling Psychology

 - Work in a variety of integrative clinical settings

 - Pursue doctoral study in psychology or related fields

 Program Summary - MA in Counseling Psychology

-Bastyr University’s Master of Arts in Counseling Psychology is an accredited, stand-alone two-year graduate program leading to eligibility to become a licensed mental health counselor (LMHC).
+Bastyr University’s Master of Arts in Counseling Psychology is a regionally accredited, two-year graduate program leading to eligibility to become a licensed mental health counselor (LMHC).

 Emphasizing whole-person wellness and healing, the program embodies a fresh approach to mental health counseling that is grounded in health psychology.
-Beyond simply preparing students to become qualified licensed mental health practitioners, Bastyr’s counseling program fosters a deep understanding of an integrative approach to individual and societal mental health to help graduates effectively address mind, body and spirit.
+Beyond simply preparing students to become qualified licensed mental health practitioners, Bastyr’s counseling program fosters a deep understanding of an integrative approach to individual and societal mental health.
+This prepares graduates to effectively address mind, body and spirit wellness in clients.

-The program’s weekend format accommodates traditional students and working professionals who desire nontraditional course scheduling, and facilitates intensive and meaningful learning opportunities to train exceptional clinicians.
+The program’s weekend format accommodates traditional students and working professionals who desire nontraditional course scheduling.
+It also facilitates intensive and meaningful learning opportunities to train exceptional clinicians.

-- Special weekend course format allows students to potentially continue employment and/or commute from outside of the Seattle area.
+- Condensed course format allows students to commute from outside of the Seattle area.